kelvincushman/Simple-MQTT/README.md

 # Simple MQTT Broker

-A modern, TypeScript-based MQTT broker with support for WebSocket connections, multiple storage backends, and authentication mechanisms, Developed by Kelvin Lee for his Aitent project to provide a lightweight modern solution.
+A modern, TypeScript-based MQTT broker with support for WebSocket connections, multiple storage backends, and authentication mechanisms, Developed by Kelvin Lee for his Aitent project to provide a lightweight modern solution. big thank to CodeDrivenMitch https://github.com/CodeDrivenMitch/adonis-mqtt for providing a great base project.
 ## Features

 - 🚀 Modern TypeScript implementation